datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 ### Newton’s Method

-Unlike Gradient Descent, Newton’s method determines both the step direction and step length at the same time.
+Unlike gradient descent, Newton’s method determines both the step direction and step length at the same time.
 Newton’s method can be motivated as a way to approximately solve

 $$\nabla_{\theta_m} R(\theta^{(m−1)} + \theta_m) = 0$$